mchmarny/gorunstarter/README.md

 For [Cloud Run](https://cloud.google.com/run/) developers wanting to quickly start their `go` service development from a well-structured template with minimal amount of external dependencies.

-> This is not an official or standard Cloud Run project layout, just a set of common initial bits that are helpful to me
+> This is not an official or standard Cloud Run project layout, just a set of common initial bits that are helpful to me.

 ## Setup